sebastus/Curtain-Wall-Modules/vmss-ba/README.md

 &nbsp;
 # Execution requirements

-The module vhd-or-image needs to have been installed into the same environment.
+The managed image of the new build agent is an input to this module.
+It can be built using the vm-or-image module.

 &nbsp;